ericoporto/ags-manual-wiki/CustomDialogOptions.md

 `dialog_options_repexec` and `dialog_options_key_press`, but you had to add `dialog_options_get_active`
 function instead in which you'd set an active dialog option (or none) on each game update, for example, depending on the cursor position.
 Mouse clicks were processed by the engine, and if an active option was set in `dialog_options_get_active` then it was run automatically.
 There is a compatibility switch in the General Settings called "Use old-style dialog options rendering API" that toggles between the old and new behavior.
 If you have imported older project and want to keep old dialog option scripts, then make sure it's enabled.
 If you wish to update your game to the new behavior, then turn it off.

+**COMPATIBILITY NOTE:** `dialog_options_text_input` will only work if you have "Use old-style key handling" option disabled in the "General Settings".

 **IMPORTANT:** When adding the functions to the script, they all take in a parameter of type [`DialogOptionsRenderingInfo`](DialogOptionsRenderingInfo).